calblueprint/ks-web/README.md

 The project uses a number of secrets that are passed via a `.env` file (for security reasons).
 We need to set this `.env` file now.

-1. In your top level directory (`/peoplepower-web`, the same directory containing the src folder, `package.json` and a couple of other files), create a file called `.env`.
+1. In your top level directory (`/ks-web`, the same directory containing the src folder, `package.json` and a couple of other files), create a file called `.env`.

 _❗️NOTE: Any code in the that is enclosed in `{` `}` is meant to be replaced.
 Hence, if your API Key is "abcd", `REACT_APP_AIRTABLE_API_KEY={YOUR API KEY HERE} yarn start` is supposed to become `REACT_APP_AIRTABLE_API_KEY=abcd yarn start`.
 Note that the `{` `}` is replaced as well_

+#  == OUTDATED APP SECRETS ==
+Talk to a dev on the team to get the updated project secrets.
 2. Copy and paste the following into `.env`:

 ```